 I’m a vicious little bitch, no joke.
 If you fuck with me, believe me, I will be exceptionally cunning in my reply which could take years; you won’t see it coming, and you will be sorry.
 I’m not a nice girl.
 At all.
 But I am human.
 The only thing I can do, when the social fiscal distance between us could only be measured in light years, is be human and touch you, look you in the eyes, and be willing to let down my own wall for 10 seconds and let you in, heart to heart, face to face.
 Then the moment is gone and I’ve gotten what I needed out of that transaction, which is connection, and the other person has gotten something much less valuable in return.

-God is not at the wheel of a shitty little white SUV with Tanzanian plates who drives by me as I’m scavenging in the garbage and rolls down the window to hand me the equivalent of $4.50USD.
+Unlike me, God is not at the wheel of a shitty little white SUV with Tanzanian plates who drives by me as I’m scavenging in the garbage.
+Unlike me, God does not roll down the window to hand me the equivalent of $4.50USD.
 That would be obscene, as what I just described that I do is nearly as shameful.
-God stops the vehicle.
+No. God stops the vehicle.
 God gets out of the vehicle.
 God takes off the divine clothing, standing naked, and wraps that royal robe on me.
 God then hands me the car keys, as well as the deeds and titles to all of God’s property.
-Then God kisses me blesses me, picks up my sack of garbage and walks off naked, leaving me, the heiress, in God’s place.
+Then God kisses me, blesses me, picks up my sack of garbage and walks off naked, leaving me, the heiress, in God’s place.

-How the fuck am I supposed to compete with that kind of sacrifice?
+How the bloody fuck am I supposed to compete with that kind of sacrifice?
 I can’t.
 How can I measure that depth of feeling?
 Impossible.
 My job is to live in response to that truth, to choose to see, to choose to hear, to choose to touch, to choose to, for just a single fucking moment, acknowledge that I am not alone here, that I am in this hell hole with a lot of other people, people who are treasured, people who are royalty too.
 I know a lot about borders.
 I cross them all the time.
 Someone stamps my passport and I’m on my way.
-But the borders that need to be crossed in order for me to have hope, are human ones, not national ones.
-I don’t give my pathetic gifts away because I’m nice, or moral, I do it because I’m desperate, lonely, and well aware of what a load of crap I regularly feed myself about entitlement, convenience, and self-importance, and I need, like I need air to breathe, at least one human moment in my day to see God.
-That’s when I see God, it’s not the only time or place, but in that moment when my hand touches the hand of that “other one”, I see God.
+But the borders that need to be crossed in order for me to have hope are human ones not national ones.
+I don’t give my pathetic gifts away because I’m nice, or moral, I do it because I’m desperate, lonely, and well aware of what a load of crap I regularly feed myself about entitlement, convenience, and self-importance.
+I need, like I need air to breathe, at least one human moment in my day to see God.
+I see God in that woman, she’s not the only time or place, but in that moment when my hand touches the hand of that “other one”, I see God.
 Yesterday I saw God right there with her.
 I can live another day because of the gift of her.